-This episode is brought to you by my new free resource guide, Simplified Guide to Meal Prep and Planning.
+This episode is brought to you by my new free resource guide.
+Grab it below and let’s get simplifying!

 Be sure to share a screenshot if you’re listening on social media, and tag @realfoodwholelife so I can connect with you!

 I recently was asked a question on Instagram: “how do I get back on track when I’ve let my wellness routine slip?"

 I could spend so much time answering this question!

 I’ve had my own rough patches, especially after college and after having my daughter, so I really resonated with this struggle.